 Saara Hyrkkö

-Green MP – running for parliament in the Uusimaa constituency
+Green MP – running for re-election in the Espoo City Council and Western Uusimaa County Council

-I am a Green MP, Master of Science (Tech.) from Aalto University, mother of a small boy, and a scout.
+I am a Green MP, Master of Science (Tech.) from Aalto University, mom of two kids and a kid of two seniors.
 A crisis-proof negotiator, curious bridge builder, and analytical optimist.
-Education and culture, equality and human rights, families and the youth, freedom and responsibility, and nature and climate are all things close to my heart.

-It has been an honour to serve as a Member of Parliament for Uusimaa, and as the Vice President of the Greens’ parliamentary group.
-I’m running for second term, because I want to continue resiliently working for the following:
+It is a great honour to serve as a Member of Parliament for Uusimaa, and as the Vice President of the Greens’ parliamentary group.
+I work resiliently for the following goals:

 • Quality education, versatile culture, and freedom of science lay the foundations for future well-being and success.
 Read more.